Phillips Lytle Creates Landing Pad for Canadian Startups

 In 2016, Phillips Lytle LLP and Communitech announced the opening of Communitech NYC, a workspace for Canadian startups to gain access to resources, business connections, customers and funding opportunities in New York City.
 The workspace is available to Communitech members, as well as startups affiliated with partner hubs across the Canadian Digital Media Network.

-The workspace is situated at Phillips Lytle’s offices within The New York Times Building at 620 Eighth Avenue in Manhattan.
-It will offer temporary office space and meeting room usage, and other professional services and mentoring, as well as connectivity to the firm’s existing network of contacts throughout the NYC startup and venture capital eco-system.
+The workspace is situated within Phillips Lytle’s offices at 340 Madison Avenue in Manhattan.
+It offers temporary office space and meeting room usage, and other professional services and mentoring, as well as connectivity to the firm’s existing network of contacts throughout the NYC startup and venture capital eco-system.